micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 The ROS 2 design defines one Executor (instance of [rclcpp::executor::Executor](https://github.com/ros2/rclcpp/blob/master/rclcpp/include/rclcpp/executor.hpp)) per process, which is typically created either in a custom main function or by the launch system.
 The Executor coordinates the execution of all callbacks issued by these nodes by checking for available work (timers, services, messages, subscriptions, etc.) from the DDS queue and dispatching it to one or more threads, implemented in [SingleThreadedExecutor](https://github.com/ros2/rclcpp/blob/master/rclcpp/include/rclcpp/executors/single_threaded_executor.hpp) and [MultiThreadedExecutor](https://github.com/ros2/rclcpp/blob/master/rclcpp/include/rclcpp/executors/multi_threaded_executor.hpp), respectively.

 The dispatching mechanism resembles the ROS 1 spin thread behavior: the Executor looks up the wait sets, which notifies it of any pending callback in the DDS queue.
-If there are multiple pending callbacks, the ROS 2 Executor executes them in an in the order as they were registered at the Executor.
+If there are multiple pending callbacks, the ROS 2 Executor executes them in the order as they were registered at the Executor.

 ### Architecture